apache/cordova-plugin-inappbrowser/README.md

 Additional Properties
 ---------------------

-In addition to InAppBrowser's properties, following properties were added to fulfill this plugin's purpose.
+In addition to InAppBrowser's properties, following properties were added to fulfill this plugin's purpose in a nested JSON object.

-+ Toolbar and status bar
++ `statusbar` applicable to only iOS 7+.
-    + `statusbarColor` sets status bar color for iOS 7+ in RGBA web hex format. eg. `#fff0f0ff`.
-Applicable only to iOS 7+. iOS only.
+    + `color` sets status bar color for iOS 7+ in RGBA web hex format. eg. `#fff0f0ff`.
+Applicable to only iOS 7+.
++ `toolbar`
-    + `toolbarHeight` sets height of toolbar.
+    + `height` sets height of toolbar.
-    + `toolbarColor` sets browser toolbar color in RGBA web hex format. eg. `#fff0f0ff`.
+    + `color` sets browser toolbar color in RGBA web hex format. eg. `#fff0f0ff`.
 Also see `toolbarImage`.
-    + `toolbarImage` sets an image as browser toolbar background in titled mode.
+    + `image` sets an image as browser toolbar background in titled mode.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `toolbarImagePortrait` sets an image for browser toolbar background but only in portrait mode.
+    + `imagePortrait` sets an image for browser toolbar background but only in portrait mode.
 This property will be overridden by `toolbarImage` if given.
 This is an iOS only property and references to **native** image resource.
-    + `toolbarImageLandscape` sets an image for browser toolbar background but only in landscape mode.
+    + `imageLandscape` sets an image for browser toolbar background but only in landscape mode.
 This property will be overridden by `toolbarImage` if given.
 This is an iOS only property and references to **native** image resource.
++ `title`
+    + `color` sets title text color in RGBA web hex format.
+Default to black. eg. `#fff0f0ff`
+    + `staticText` sets static text for title.
+This property overrides `showCurrentTitle` (see below).
+    + `showCurrentTitle` when set to true, title of the current web page will be shown.
-+ Buttons
++ `backButton`
-    + `backButtonImage` sets image for back button.
+    + `image` sets image for back button.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `backButtonPressedImage` sets image for back button in its pressed state.
+    + `imagePressed` sets image for back button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
+    + `align` aligns back button to either `left` or `right`.
+Default to `left`.
+    + `event` raises an custom event with given text as event name when back button is pressed.
+Optional.
++ `forwardButton`
-    + `forwardButtonImage` sets image for forward button.
+    + `image` sets image for forward button.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `forwardButtonPressedImage` sets image for forward button in its pressed state.
+    + `imagePressed` sets image for forward button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
+    + `align` aligns forward button to either `left` or `right`.
+Default to `left`.
+    + `event` raises an custom event with given text as event name when forward button is pressed.
+Optional.
++ `closeButton`
-    + `closeButtonImage` sets image for close button.
+    + `image` sets image for close button.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `closeButtonPressedImage` sets image for close button in its pressed state.
+    + `imagePressed` sets image for close button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
+    + `align` aligns close button to either `left` or `right`.
+Default to `left`.
+    + `event` raises an custom event with given text as event name when close button is pressed.
+Optional.
++ `menu`
+    + `title` sets menu title when menu button is clicked. iOS only.
+    + `cancel` sets menu cancel button text. iOS only.
-    + `menuButtonImage` sets image for menu button.
-Note that menu button is only shown when `menuItems` is given.
+    + `image` sets image for menu button.
 This property references to a **native** image resource, therefore it is platform dependent.
-    + `menuButtonPressedImage` sets image for menu button in its pressed state.
-Note that menu button is only shown when `menuItems` is given.
+    + `imagePressed` sets image for menu button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
-+ Title
-    + `titleColor` sets title text color in RGBA web hex format. eg. `#fff0f0ff`
-    + `titleStaticText` sets static text for title.
-Note that by default title shows the title of the currently shown web page.
-Also see `hideTitle`.
-+ Menu
-    + `menuItems` creates a list of menu items for user to choose when menu button is clicked.
-It must follow the following format `[{event: 'e', label: 'l'}]`.
-When a menu item is pressed, you will get a custom event specified by the `event` property of the item.
-Within the received event object, you will also be given the following properties: `url`, which is the current URL in the web view, and `menuIndex`, which is an integer that references to the index of menu item in the given list.
-    + `menuTitle` sets menu title when menu button is clicked. iOS only.
+    + `event` raises an custom event with given text as event name when menu button is pressed.
+Optional.
-    + `menuCancel` sets menu cancel button text. iOS only.
-+ Alignment
-    + `closeButtonAlign` aligns close button to either `left` or `right`.
+    + `align` aligns menu button to either `left` or `right`.
 Default to `left`.
+    + `items` is a list of items to be shown when menu is open
+        + `event` defines the event name that will be raised when this menu item is clicked.
+The callbacks to menu events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `menuIndex` is the list index of `items`.
+        + `label` defines the menu item label text.
++ `customButtons` is a list of objects that will be inserted into toolbar when given.
+    + `image` sets image for custom button.
+This property references to a **native** image resource, therefore it is platform dependent.
+    + `imagePressed` sets image for custom button in its pressed state.
+This property references to a **native** image resource, therefore it is platform dependent.
-    + `navButtonAlign` aligns back and forward buttons to either `left` or `right`.
+    + `align` aligns custom button to either `left` or `right`.
 Default to `left`.
-    + `menuButtonAlign` aligns menu button to either `left` or `right`.
-Default to `right`.
-Note that menu button is only shown when `menuItems` is given.
-+ Visibility
-    + `hideTitle` hides title when set to `true`.
-    + `hideCloseButton` hides close button when set to `true`.
-    + `hideBackButton` hides back button when set to `true`.
-    + `hideForwardButton` hides forward when set to `true`.
-+ Others
+    + `event` raises an custom event with given text as event name when custom button is pressed.
+Optional.
 + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.

 One thing to note is that all image resources reference to **native** resource bundle.
 So all images need to be imported to native project first.
 In case of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.

-You may have noticed that one of the major features that ThemedBrowser added is an optional menu, which you can use to prompt user to make a simple choice from a list of items.
+You may have noticed that ThemedBrowser added an optional menu as well as custom buttons, which you can utilize to respond to some simply user actions.

 FAQ
 ---